mlindgren/blog-archive/source/projects/orts/index.markdown

 beneficial in a number of scenarios.

 [^advantage]: Despite Blizzard's best efforts, user interface customizations have caused balance issues in the past.
 For instance, early in WoW's history, a script called Cursive trivialized some boss fights by providing near- automatic removal of negative spell effects on party members.
 Obviously, any game developer providing public scripting capabilities must be wary of situations such as these.

+[^class]: Strictly speaking, Lua is not object-oriented, but its built in structures provide a close approximation of object orientation.
+For simplicity, I use the world "class."
+The specifics of mimicking object orientation in Lua are surprisingly complicated.